joker-registrar/joker-whmcs/readme.txt

 Installation:
 Please put the content of this archive into the folder modules/registrars/joker/ of your WHMCS installation.
+In case you want to deal with .FI domains, add the contents of the file "additionalfields.txt" to the WHMCS file in "resources/domains/additionalfields.php".

 The configuration of the Joker.com registrar module is done by using the WHMCS admin section.
 For this, please login as "admin" into your WHMCS installation, and navigate to